hashicorp/terraform-provider-google/website/docs/r/compute_image.html.markdown

   You must provide either this property or the rawDisk.source property but not both to create an image.

+* `source_image` -
+  (Optional)
+  URL of the source image used to create this image.
+In order to create an image, you must provide the full or partial URL of one of the following:
+  The selfLink URL
+  This property
+  The rawDisk.source URL
+  The sourceDisk URL

+* `source_snapshot` -
+  (Optional)
+  URL of the source snapshot used to create this image.
+  In order to create an image, you must provide the full or partial URL of one of the following:
+  The selfLink URL
+  This property
+  The sourceImage URL
+  The rawDisk.source URL
+  The sourceDisk URL

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.